JudithEtxebarrieta/OPTECOT/README.md

 </caption>
 </figure>

-**Solution quality improvement and time-saving.** After applying the procedure to the selected environments, it has been observed that the solution quality exceeds the original one in most of the algorithm execution process (see the graphs in the first row of Figure 2, except in the last part of the turbines, the orange curves are above the blue ones).
+**Solution quality improvement and time-saving.** After applying the procedure to the selected environments, we observe that the solution quality exceeds the original one in most of the algorithm execution process (see the graphs in the first row of Figure 2, except in the last part of the turbines, the orange curves are above the blue ones).
 As a result, the runtimes required to achieve the original qualities have been reduced significantly.
-In the best situation, it has been possible to use on average only 45.65% of the time needed by the original objective function to reach its same solution quality.
+In the best case, it was possible to use on average only 45.65% of the time needed by the original objective function to reach its same solution quality.

 **Optimal evaluation cost behaviour.** By tracking the optimal evaluation cost during the algorithm execution, OPTECOT allows to decrease or increase the cost of the objective function when needed (see the graphs in the second row of Figure 2).
 This leads to time savings in cases where the optimal cost is lower and maintains the quality of the solution when the optimal cost is higher.